meyskens/fahrplan/README.md

 ### Dashboard Widgets
 * **Daily Fahrplan**: A daily schedule presented in the G1 dashboard with timed tasks
 * **Stops**: One-off timers that present immediate text messages for time-critical actions (e.g., "leave for work")
+* **Waypoints**: Time-based reminders that can be added, delayed, or deleted via voice commands
 * **Checklists**: Persistent to-do lists displayed on your dashboard
 * **WebViews**: Custom web content widgets that can be displayed on demand
 * **[Träwelling](https://traewelling.de/) Integration**: Real-time train info including next stops and delays